travist/resourcejs/README.md

 * /elephant/virtual/avg-weight

 The shape of json data returned is determined by a `before` function.
-This function will act on a concrete resource to return a virtual-resource of arbitrary shape.
+This function will act on a concrete resource to return a virtual resource of arbitrary shape.
 Typically a mongodb `aggregate` function will be used here although any process supported by the mongoose model can be used.

 For example, to set up two virtual resources, `max-price` and `max-stock` given a resource called `product` you would write code similar to the following: